The Trends and Processes Behind Pet Food Formulation

 As with many other industries, sustainability has become a priority for many in the pet food industry.
 Trends include the use of both plant-based and insect-based ingredients in recipes, with potential use of rendering waste like blood and feathers from the meat processing industry as well.
 Another sustainable ingredient the industry is looking into is blood plasma, which adds to the palatability of pet foods.
 The plasma must be separated from the red blood cells, as the iron in whole blood can act as a poison if the level in the food is too high.
 An excess of iron can affect metabolism and damage the liver, cardiovascular, gastrointestinal and nervous systems of pets.

-Technological Trends for Developing Pet Food Formulas
+Technological Trends For Developing Pet Food Formulas

 Another pet food industry trend involves premixes, which allow pet food producers to ensure vitamins and minerals are mixed completely into the formula.
 Often these premixes contain denser ingredients like rice, which can bind with nutrients to ensure they aren’t broken down prematurely.